GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 !!! cboard-list-2 "Key points"

-    - Nextflow is a pipeline orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational pipelines
+    - Nextflow is a pipeline orchestration engine that makes it easy to write data-intensive computational pipelines
     - Environment variables can be used to control your Nextflow runtime and the underlying Java virtual machine
     - Nextflow supports version control and has automatic integrations with online code repositories.
     - Nextflow will cache your runs and they can be resumed with the `-resume` option